-As required by the Companies (Auditor's Report) Order, 2016 ("the Order"), issued by the Central Government of India in terms of sub-section (11) of section 143 of the Companies Act, 2013, we give in the "Annexure A", a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable.
+As required by the Companies (Auditor's Report) Order, 2016 ("the Order"), issued by the Central Government of India in terms of sub-section (11) of section 143 of the Companies Act, 2013, I give in the "Annexure A", a statement on the matters specified in paragraphs 3 and 4 of the Order, to the extent applicable.

-As required by Section 143(3) of the Act, we report that:
+As required by Section 143(3) of the Act, I report that:

-We have sought and obtained all the information and explanations which to the best of our knowledge and belief were necessary for the purposes of our audit.
+I have sought and obtained all the information and explanations which to the best of my knowledge and belief were necessary for the purposes of my audit.

 - a.
-In our opinion, proper books of account as required by law have been kept by the Company so far as it appears from our examination of those books - c.
-The Balance Sheet, the Statement of Profit and Loss, and the Cash Flow Statement dealt with by this Report are in agreement with the books of - d.
-In our opinion, the aforesaid standalone financial statements comply with the Accounting Standards specified under Section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014. - e.
-On the basis of the written representations received from the directors as on 31st March, 2019 taken on record by the Board of Directors, none of the directors is disqualified as on 31st March, 2019 from being appointed as a director in terms of Section 164 (2) of the Act. - f.
-By virtue o MCA General circular No.08/2017 and notifications GSR 583(E) and GSR 464(E), the requirements of reporting on existence and effectiveness of Internal Financial controls over Financial Reporting of the Company are not applicable to the Company.

-- g.
-With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in our opinion and to the best of our information and according to the explanations given to us: - 1.
-The Company has disclosed the impact of pending litigations, if any, on its financial position in its financial - The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses. - 3.
+In my opinion, proper books of account as required by law have been kept by the Company so far as it appears from my examination of those books - c.
+The Balance Sheet, the Statement of Profit and Loss, and the Cash Flow Statement dealt with by this Report are in agreement with the books of account. - d.
+In my opinion, the aforesaid standalone Ind AS financial statements comply with the Accounting Standards specified under Section 133 of the Act, read with Rule 7 of the Companies (Accounts) Rules, 2014. - e.
+On the basis of the written representations received from the directors as on 31st March, 2020 taken on record by the Board of Directors, none of the directors are disqualified as on 31st March, 2020 from being appointed as a director in terms of Section 164 (2) of the Act. - f.
+By virtue o MCA General circular No.08/2017 and notifications GSR 583(E) and GSR 464(E), the requirements of reporting on existence and effectiveness of Internal Financial controls over Financial Reporting of the Company are not applicable to the Company. - g.
+With respect to the other matters to be included in the Auditor's Report in accordance with Rule 11 of the Companies (Audit and Auditors) Rules, 2014, in my opinion and to the best of my information and according to the explanations given to me: - 1.
+The Company has disclosed the impact of pending litigations, if any, on its financial position in its financial - 2.
+The Company did not have any long-term contracts including derivative contracts for which there were any material foreseeable losses. - 3.
 There were no amounts which were required to be transferred to the Investor Education and Protection Fund by the Company.